AbhishekMankame/CPP_tutorial/Learning/sorting/counting sort.md

 ### TL;DR:
 - Counting Sort is a coin-counter!🧮 It sorts by counting how many times a number appears, then it places them in order.
 - No Comparisons!
 O(n + k) time complexity.
 It's like sorting coins without even looking at their value!
+- Super effective when your numbers are small and non-negative.
+- But careful!
+It eats memory if the range is too big and doesn't like floats or strings.
+- Think of it as a snipper, not a general soldier.🎯